TomVuod/sangchem/Supplementary_materials.md

-## Distance to the CHC profile of the dummy ants treated by *F. fusca* CHC
+## Distance to the CHC profile of the dummy ants treated with *F. fusca* CHC

 We computed the chemical distance to the CHC profile of ants whose CHC were used to cover glass beads serving as dummy ants.
 In the control variant, we used the ants subjected to clean glass beads.